RGalaviz/LocalChatServer/README.md

-# Programming Languages Final Project.
+# Programming Languages Local Area Chat in C using concurrency.
 **Local Chat server using sockets**

 Documentation: